Our practice has always been a family affair, run by the Partners and their wives

 Similarly, the Redruth surgery had moved from Green Lane to its present location on Drump Road in early 1988, just a couple of years earlier.
 On the weekend of the big move the entire staff team came in to help, as well as a large number of clients!

-Patrick retired in 1999 (prompting the practice to change to Usher & Edwards) but still lives in Cornwall and keeps in touch with the current team.
+Patrick retired in 1999 (prompting the practice to change to Usher & Edwards), lived in Cornwall and kept in touch with the current team.
+Patrick passed away in 2017.

 Graham and his wife Pauline (who was also the Practice Manager) retired in 2007 and are both keeping well thanks to the Spanish sunshine, mountain air and red wine!